Blizero/chris-thillet-angular-web-app/README.md

 python app.py
 ```

 The application should now be running on http://127.0.0.1:5000/.
 You can access it in your web browser.
+(If on Macbook, airplay might be running on port 5000, turn off or change port assignment)

 Usage
 YoRha 2B powered by Google Gemini, accessible to everyone without needing an account.